voyeg3r/dotfaster/vim/wiki/dicasvim.md

     (foo)
     (bar)

 The solution is to do " instead of ".
 (See :h i_CTRL-R_CTRL-O, and related, for more info.)
 (Of course, for this particular example, it would be better to use a plugin, like vim-surround, but the general point is still helpful, I hope.)

-# In Vim, how to insert a word after regex match at the begining of next line
+# In Vim, how to insert a word after regex match at the beginning of next line
 + https://stackoverflow.com/questions/48032758/

 A word needs to be injected at the beginning of each line 1.
 I tried the